-(4) The amount that would be withheld for state personal income taxes from the same amount of earnings of a single person who claims $n\sigma$ exemptions.
+(4) The amount that would be withheld for state personal income taxes from the same amount of earnings of a single person who claims no exemptions.

-(5) An amount equal to 30 times the federal minimum hourly wage prescribed by Section 6(a)(1) of the Fair Labor Standards Act of 1938 in effect at the time the earnings are payable.
+(5) An amount equal to 30 times the federal minimum hourly wage prescribed by Section 5(a) (1) of the Fair Labor Standards Act of 1938 in effect at the time the earnings are payable.

-(b) Except as otherwise provided in Sections 723.030, 723.051, 723.052, 723.074, 723.075, and 723.076, the maximum amount of the earnings of a judgment debtor in any workweek which may be withheld pursuant to this chapter shall be computed as provided in this subdivision.
+(b) Except as otherwise provided in Sections 723.030, [723.051, 723.052, 723.074, 723.075, and 723.076, the maximum amount of the earnings of a judgment debtor in any workweek which may be withheld pursuant to this chapter shall be computed as provided in this subdivision.

 (Where the available earnings of the judgment debtor for the workweek are less than ten dollars (\$10), nothing shall be withheld.
-If the available earnings of the judgment debtor for the workweek are at least ten dollars (\$10) but not more than forty-five dollars (\$45), 50 percent of the available earnings shall be withheld.
+If the available earnings of the judgment debtor for the workweek are at least ten dollars (\$10) but not more than Eurty-five dollars (\$45), 50 percent of the available earnings shall be withheld.
 Where the available earnings of the judgment debtor for the workweek are greater than forty-five dollars (\$45), twenty-three dollars (\$23) plus 25 percent of the available earnings in excess of forty-five dollars (\$45) shall be withheld.
-Where the available earnings of the judgment debtor for the workweek are ten dollars (\$45) shall be withheld.
+Where the available earnings of the judgment debtor for the workweek are ten dollars (\$45) is able earnings of the judgment debtor for the workweek are ten dollars (\$45) shall be withheld.

-(\$10) or more, if the amount computed under this subdivision is not a multiple of one dollar (\$1), fractional amounts less than one-half dollar (\$0.50) shall be disregarded and fractional amounts of one-half dollar (\$0.50) or more shall be rounded upward to the next higher whole dollar.
+(\$10) or more, if the amount computed under this subdivision is not a multiple of one dollar (\$1), fractional amounts less than one-half dollar (\$0.56) shall be disregarded and fractional amounts of one-half dollar (\$0.50) or more shall be rounded upward to the next higher whole dollar.

-(c) The Judicial Council shall prescribe by rule the method of computing the amount to be withheld in the case of earnings for any pay period other than a week, which method shall be substantially equivalent in effect to that prescribed in subdivision (b).
+(c) The judicial Countril shall prescribe by rule the method of computing the resonant to be withheld in the case of earnings for any new period other than a week, which method shall be substantially equivalent in effect to that prescribed in subdivision (b)

-(d) The Judicial Council shall prepare withholding tables for determining the amount to be withheld from the earnings of employees for representative pay periods.
+(d) The Judicial Council shall prepare withholding tables for determinent to amount to be withheld from the earnings of employees for representative pay periods.
 The tables may prescribe the amounts to be withheld according to reasonable earnings brackets.
 The tables prepared by the Judicial Council pursuant to this subdivision shall be used to determine the amount to be withheld in all cases where the tables permit computation of the amount to be withheld.

 Comment.
 Section 723.050 provides the standard exemption applicable to all earnings withholding orders other than orders issued on a judgment for delinquent amounts payable on a judgment for child or spousal support (Section 723.052) or certain orders for taxes (Section 723.076).
-See also Sections 723.030 (wage assignments for support), 723.074 and 723.076 (taxes).
+See also Sections 723.03) (wage assignments for support), 723.074 and 723.076 (taxes).
 See also Section 723.051 (exemption obtained by special hardship showing).

-Section 723.050 reflects policies similar to \
+Section 723.050 reflects policies similar to